AviatrixSystems/Docs/HowTos/FQDN_Whitelists_Ref_Design.rst

 ========================================

 Aviatrix Fully Qualified Domain Name (FQDN) Whitelisting is a security feature specially designed for workloads in public cloud.
-It filtersInternet bound egress traffic initiated from workloads in a VPC.
+It filters Internet bound egress traffic initiated from workloads in a VPC.

 Aviatrix FQDN Whitelisting filters on HTTP and HTTPS traffic and allows only the destination host